Job, Fellowship, and Internship Opportunities

 Communications and policy internship: Learn about the Washington, D.C. policy scene while working on communicating about a range of health issues.
 Work with national media and gain experience writing and editing articles, reports, and press releases, and using the Internet to influence people and policies.

 Research and policy internship: Learn about the Washington, D.C. policy scene by researching the stakeholders’ positions on a range of healthcare issues.
 Develop your research skills and prepare for graduate school or a research position.

 Marketing internship: Learn how non-profit policy organizations operate by working to increase the impact through social media following, developing strategies, researching grant funding sources, and building relationships with donors and partner organizations.

-Topics include cancer prevention and treatment, obesity, safety of medical treatments and products, women’s body image, dating violence; work/family, toxic exposures; and other health issues.
+Topics include cancer prevention and treatment, obesity, safety of medical treatments and products, women’s health, dating violence; toxic exposures; and other health issues.

-We are especially interested in at least one intern one who is fluent in Spanish and will help with translating health articles into Spanish, and responding to inquiries to our online health helpline that are in Spanish.
+We are especially interested in at least one intern with a solid background in public health and/or biostatistics and one who is fluent in Spanish and will help with translating health articles into Spanish, and responding to inquiries to our online health helpline that are in Spanish.

 If you’re interested in an internship, please send a resume and cover letter describing the dates and time commitment (hrs/week) you are available to firstname.lastname@example.org.
 As with most non-profits, internship stipends are rarely available, so please describe any financial requirements.

 The internships that offer stipends require completion of at least 3 years of college and a commitment of a minimum of 20 hrs/week for 12 weeks.
 Preference is given to college grads or graduate students who can make a greater time commitment.